PrymalInstynct/CTI_Agent/TASKS.md

 - [x] **SBOM Chunking/Summarization**
   - [x] Implement logic to chunk large SBOMs to avoid LLM token limits.
-  - [ ] Develop strategies for summarizing SBOM components if chunking is insufficient.
+  - [x] Develop strategies for summarizing SBOM components if chunking is insufficient.
   - [x] Update SBOM parsing and analysis orchestration to handle chunked/summarized SBOMs.

 - [x] **LLM Integration with RAG**
   - [x] Modify existing LLM calls (e.g., CPE generation, summary generation) to leverage the RAG vector store for improved context.

-## Phase 7: Snort, Sigma, Yara
+## Phase 7: Snort, Sigma, Yara (Completed)

 - [x] Leverage the Vector Store and LLM to search the internet and identify and propose any Snort signatures that may be capable of detecting the vulnerability being exploited
   - [x] Ensure any identified signatures are documented within the final report, and if none were found be clear about that in the report